helenbatson/seattle_airbnb/README.md

 # seattle_airbnb
 ## Predicting Seattle AirBnb Ratings
-Using Kaggle data on Seattle AirBnB data I will analyze prdetermine
+Using Kaggle to collect Seattle AirBnB data I will analyze host ratings based on their property details and their relationship with their customers.

 ### Installation
-import numpy as np
-import pandas as pd
-import datetime
-import matplotlib.pyplot as plt from matplotlib.pyplot import figure from sklearn.linear_model import LinearRegression from sklearn.model_selection import train_test_split
-from sklearn.metrics import r2_score, mean_squared_error
-import seaborn as sns
-%matplotlib inline
+Install the files into a folder on your computer Download Jupyter Notebook to open the files

 ### Project Motivation
 To determine